 Java Development Kit Installation

-Some installation paths require that you install the Oracle Java Development Kit on cluster hosts before deploying Cloudera Manager, CDH, and managed services.
+Some installation paths require that you install the Oracle Java Development Kit on hosts before deploying Cloudera Manager, CDH, and managed services.
 To install the Oracle JDK, follow the instructions in Installing the Oracle JDK.
 The completed installation, or any already existing installation, must meet the following requirements.

 - Install a supported version:

 - Install the same version of the Oracle JDK on each host.